-At any time prior to the issuing of a practising certificate, the Registrar may seek information or documentation including information in respect of the applicant solicitor's good standing, compliance with the Solicitors Acts 1954-2015 and the Act of 2015, any regulations made thereunder and any other legislation, applicable EU law, and codes of conduct that may apply from time to time, to enable a determination to be made as to whether a practising certificate should issue.
+At any time prior to the issuing of a practising certificate, the Registrar may seek information or documentation including information in respect of the applicant solicitor's good standing, compliance with the Solicitors Acts 1954-2015 and the Legal Services Regulation Act 2015, any regulations made thereunder and any other legislation, applicable EU law, and codes of conduct that may apply from time to time, to enable a determination to be made as to whether a practising certificate should issue.
 The Registrar can also either before or after the practising certificate issues i) require the solicitor to confirm the accuracy of any part of the application, and/or ii) provide further information, and/or iii) attend before a meeting of the Regulation of Practice Committee to further confirm the accuracy of all or any part of his or her application.

-Practising certificate renewals for 2021 will move to an online-only model.
-All forms of applications and payments for 2021 will only be accepted via the Law Society's website.
-This includes applications for practising certificates, qualifying certificates, memberships, applications by solicitors in the full-time service of the State, life cover, certificates of good standing, and the new certificate of attestation for solicitors based outside the jurisdiction.
+Practising certificate renewals for 2024 will be an online-only model.
+All forms of applications and payments for 2024 will only be accepted via EFT or credit/debit card.
+This includes applications for practising certificates, qualifying certificates, memberships, applications by solicitors in the full-time service of the State and life cover.
 No paper applications will be made available and payment methods are limited to debit/credit card or bank transfer, with physical methods of payment (cheque, bank draft, postal order or cash) not accepted.